Meet Our Lactation Consultants

 As far back as she can remember, Megan always knew she wanted to work in the healthcare field.
-If she wasn’t dressing up as a doctor for Halloween, she was making sure the home first aid kit had band-aids and antibiotic cream.
+If she wasn’t dressing up as a doctor for Halloween, she was making sure the home first aid kit was stocked.
 Megan always made sure everyone was okay when they got hurt.
-She has always been fascinated with how the human body works and when her youngest brother was born she knew she wanted to become a Registered Nurse.
-It was not until she started working as a tech at The Birth Center in March 2017 that she knew she wanted to work in Labor and Delivery.
-Megan is currently at Cecil Community College studying Nursing.
-When she is not studying you can find her spending time with her family, friends, and any animals she can pet.
+Being the oldest child and having three younger brothers keeps her on her toes.
+Megan has always been interested in the human body and how it works.
+In the Spring of 2019 she received her Associates of Science General from Delaware Technical Community College and continued her education at Wilmington University for a Bachelors of Health Sciences.
+She is also in training to become a doula!
+When she is not studying, you can find Megan spending time outside! .

 Meet The Clerical Staff

-From left to right: Marilyn Gilmore, Anna Marie Trotman, Emma Johnson, Florence Smith, Pamela Yocum, Oriole O’Neill, Lee Herrick
+From left to right: Marilyn Gilmore, Anna Marie Trotman, Florence Smith, Oriole O’Neill, Lee Herrick

 LEARN MORE ABOUT CARE AT THE BIRTH CENTER